Behind the scenes of scandiweb’s Team Stories

 3. New people joining your team?
 Announce it!

 Maybe you hire by batch or new leaders are joining your executive team.
-Make it known when your team is expanding and take the opportunity to talk about what the new members are bringing to the table.
+When your team is expanding, make it known and take the opportunity to discuss what the new members bring to the table.

 Inspiration: 360i